marijnh/Eloquent-JavaScript/19_paint.md

 the start and end positions for lines going from right to left, and treat them as going left to right.

 But you will need two different loops.
-So the first thing your line drawing function should do is check whether the difference between the x-coordinates is larger than the difference between the y-coordinates.
+The first thing your line drawing function should do is check whether the difference between the x-coordinates is larger than the difference between the y-coordinates.
 If it is, this is a horizontal-ish line, if not a vertical-ish one.